akashnair316/Lumeris/C_theories_base/Interview_last_minute.md

 - First thought should be : How input and output looks!
 Start solving from there.
 - Every bit manipulations happens inside the CPU GPR : which is 4 bytes or 8 bytes in size depending on CPU architecture.
 - Think in terms of NIBBLE.
 4 bits at a time.
+- Bitwise Hygiene: Always use 1ULL for shifting of numbers that are greater than > 31. `1ULL : unsigned 64 bit integer`

 **Mental Model on Bytes**
 ```bash